Puff Pastry Chocolate Croissants

 Once in awhile, they would buy these individually wrapped chocolate stuffed croissants, which I would buy as my morning breakfast.

-Ever since then, any time I’m near a French bakery (we have three in Pittsburgh, two of which are within 5-10 minutes of where I live), I immediately crave a chocolate croissant, more properly known as pain au chocolat which are actually cuboid shaped rather than crescent shaped.
+Ever since then, any time I’m near a French bakery, I immediately crave a chocolate stuffed croissant, more properly known as pain au chocolat which are actually cuboid shaped rather than crescent shaped.

-Since buying a pastry every morning can be rather pricey, I opted to try making my own.
+Since buying a pastry every morning can be rather pricey, I opted to try making my own Puff Pastry Chocolate Croissants.

-Of course I’m no French pastry mastermind and will continue to support French bakeries, but making a small batch at home helps satisfy the craving just as well.
+Of course I’m no French pastry mastermind and will continue to support French bakeries, but making small batch croissants at home helps satisfy the craving just as well.

 After cutting the puff pastry into triangles, you add chopped chocolate on top and roll them up into crescents.

-Sprinkle them with cinnamon sugar and off they go into the oven, puffing up and browning before they are ready for you to devour.
+Sprinkle your chocolate stuffed croissants with cinnamon sugar and off they go into the oven, puffing up and browning before they are ready for you to devour.

 The key to working with puff pastry is making sure it’s thawed enough so it doesn’t break when rolling but also cold enough that the dough doesn’t stick.